-All expenditure must be approved according to the Scheme of Delegated Authority by the Chief Executive or Director of Finance.
+All expenditure must be approved according to the Scheme of Delegated Authority after the initial approval to proceed with the Scheme by the Chief Executive, Director of Finance, DHSSPS, Minister or DFP as appropriate.

 Financial Monitoring:

 The Director of Finance is responsible for maintaining the records of expenditure on assignments completed and/or started during each year, which are required by the circular, and for submitting the quarterly and annual returns to the Department of Health, Social Services and Public Safety.